 The Environmental Protection Agency lays out and enforces the requirements for All Appropriate Inquiries and CERCLA liability.
 However, the industry standard for conducting and reporting environmental due diligence is the ASTM E1527 standard (the Standard Practice for Environmental Site Assessments: Phase 1 Environmental Site Assessment Process), which was designed by ASTM International specifically to meet the AAI requirements.
 First released in 1993, the standard has been revised in 1994, 1997, 2000, 2005, and most recently in 2013.
 The evolution of the E1527 standard over the last 25 years has been significant, and reflects both the ready availability of a greater data set, and a trend towards a more narrow, clear scope of assessment.
 Ultimately, every new version ensures more consistency, quality and the elimination of potential loopholes that could incur CERCLA liability.

-The current standard for the Phase 1 Environmental Site Assessment, ASTM E1527-13, is up for renewal, with a final deadline for the new E1527-21 standard in January 2021, when the current standard sunsets.
+The current standard for the Phase 1 Environmental Site Assessment, ASTM E1527-13, is up for renewal.
+ASTM’s renewal committee is aiming for a new E1527-21 standard to be finalized in January 2021, which would give the EPA most of the year to approve it before December 31, 2021 when the current standard sunsets.
 Over the course of 2018 and 2019, the committee has met on numerous occasions to propose and discuss revisions.
 Volunteer focus groups, consisting of environmental professionals, lenders, and environmental attorneys, have evaluated the 2013 ASTM standard for issues, feedback, new concerns, or revisions that take into consideration the need of the users (CRE stakeholders) and the producers (consultants, Environmental Professionals, and the lawyers who fall in between).

 One of the central goals is to balance compliance with the continuing desire of lending institutions to get more scope, more specificity, adhere to stricter guidelines and standardize the practice, thereby lowering variability.
 However, these desires must be balanced with an affordable scope of work for clients, the practical capabilities of what the due diligence industry can produce, as well as being able to account for special cases and expertise.
 The hope is to pass a final version of the E1527-21 standard through membership ballot some time in 2020 for EPA review in 2021, with the next ASTM committee ballot scheduled for early Spring of 2020.